tommyp/tommyp.org/src/content/blog/artifacts-from-another-universe.md

 ## Round the bend

-I've written about the [Playdate](https://play.date/) [before](/blog/surprise-and-delight) after mine finally arrived.
-When it launched, it included a season of games delivered straight to the device, with 2 launching each week.
+I've written about the [Playdate](https://play.date/) [before](/blog/surprise-and-delight) when mine finally arrived.
+When it launched, it included a season of games delivered straight to the device, with 2 arriving each week.

 Unfortunately, the Playdate shipped in groups, so the idea of everyone playing the same 2 games each week didn't really work when everyone got their Playdates at different times.